Data Sheet: Help! (New Thoughts)

 This pretty much guarantees that any problem you hit will be echoed across the Internet by solution seekers who all have a similar WIDU mind-set.
 Which is how the “this product is complete rubbish” wildfire so easily rages over the World Wide Web.

-So googling your problem is less likely to produce an answer than to confirm, yes, it’s a real problem that everybody seems to have.
-There’s a strong element here of what statisticians called “Survivorship Bias”.
+There’s a strong element here of what statisticians call “Survivorship Bias”*.
 You’re seeing an overwhelming number of complaints about the problem.
 What you’re not seeing is an invisible, perhaps vast, majority of people for whom it was never a problem, or who have encountered the problem and so easily solved it that they would hardly call it a problem.
-If you’re very lucky there may be the odd forum member who has had enough difficulty solving the problem to recognise that it’s worth reporting about.
+If you’re very lucky there may be the odd forum member who has had enough difficulty solving the problem to recognise that their solution is worth reporting.

 What do we do about this?
 The advice in “Data Sheet: Help!” remains true: understand your problem as thoroughly as you can and share it with as much relevant detail as you can muster.
 This is the best way to engage the interest of other forum members.